tony-aw/tinycodet/README.md

 Loading a package alias does have some drawbacks.
 One is that you cannot easily import multiple packages under the same alias.
-While one would probably not want to import **multiple** packages under a single alias most of the time, there are actually a couple of situations where importing multiple packages into a single alias might be actually
+While one would probably not want to import **multiple** packages under a single alias most of the time, there may be a couple of situations where importing multiple packages into a single alias might be actually preferable:
-preferable:

 - suppose package `B` is supposed to overwrite a couple of functions from package `A` (for example if package `B` extends or improves the